 The Respondent is Chance Ray, United Kingdom.

 The disputed domain name <neudis-leclerc.com> (hereafter the “Disputed Domain Name”) is registered with NETIM SARL (the “Registrar”).

-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on October 17, 2019.
-On October 17, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain names.
-On October 17, 2019, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain names which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on October 24, 2019 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on October 28, 2019.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on July 31, 2020.
+On July 31, 2020, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Disputed Domain Name.
+On August 4, 2020, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Disputed Domain Name which differed from the named Respondent and contact information in the Complaint.
+The Center sent an email communication to the Complainant on August 5, 2020 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on August 7, 2020.